dbrattli/Expression/README.md

 and got inspired to write this library after watching "F# as a Better Python" - Phillip Carter - NDC Oslo 2020 (https://www.youtube.com/watch?v=_QnbV6CAWXc).

+I named the project FSlash since it's an F# inspired version of my previously written [OSlash](https://github.com/dbrattli/OSlash) monad tutorial where I ported a number of Haskell abstractions to Python.
+I never felt that OSlash was really practically usable in Python, but F# is much closer to Python than Haskell, so it makes more sense to try and make a functional library inspired by F# instead.

 ## Goals

 - The resulting code should look and feel like Python.
 We want to make a